Convoy QP 10: Analysis

-The convoy lost two ships to bombers, one was severely damaged and two ships were sunk by U-435 but these successes cost the Luftwaffe six bombers shot down by the anti-aircraft fire of the escorts and on damaged, a sign of their increasing efficiency.
-On 13 April, Adolf Hitler, stressed to Grand Admiral (Großadmiral) Erich Raeder, the Oberkommando der Marine, (Commander-in-Chief of the Kriegsmarine) that "attacks on on the Murmansk convoys are most important at the moment".
+The convoy lost two ships to bombers, one was severely damaged and two ships were sunk by U-435.
+Success cost the Luftwaffe six bombers shot down by anti-aircraft fire from the escorts and one aircraft damaged, a sign of the increasing efficiency of the escort and merchant ships.
+On 13 April, Adolf Hitler stressed to Grand Admiral (Großadmiral) Erich Raeder, the Oberkommando der Marine, (Commander-in-Chief of the Kriegsmarine) that "attacks on on the Murmansk convoys are most important at the moment".
 On 17 April, Vice-Admiral Henry Moore, the Vice-Chief of the Naval Staff, reported that the losses of Convoy QP 10 and the reciprocal Convoy QP 14 was more than 20 per cent and as the weather improved, convoy losses could only increase.
-The recent reinforcement in front-line aircraft of Luftflotte 5, from 152 aircraft in January to 175 in February and 221 in March.
+The recent reinforcements in front-line aircraft for Luftflotte 5, from 152 aircraft in January to 175 in February and 221 in March made the force much more capable.
 The increased number of submarines also required a parallel increase in the escorts and this would only be possible if the frequency of Arctic convoys was reduced to three in two months and no more than 25 ships per convoy.

 Subsequent events

 The Admiralty view of the summer of 1942 caused dismay in the US Government, as there was a queue of ships waiting to be convoyed to the USSR, exacerbated by the six early returns from Convoy PQ 14.
 The US had dispatched 63 ships to Iceland in April but only seven ships reached the USSR that month, against forty in March and the US government had expected 107 ships to reach the Arctic ports in May.
 The Admiralty view that smaller convoys be dispatched due to a shortage of escorts caused much awkwardness between the US president, Franklin D. Roosevelt and the British Prime Minister, Winston Churchill, that abated somewhat when Convoy PQ 15 departed Iceland with 35 ships.
-The Admiralty claimed that 75 ships sailing over two months could meet western supply commitments if loaded carefully but this took no account of losses and the US perforce were forced to reduced their ambitions and only 21 ships left the US for Iceland during May and June; some ships being sent to the Persian Gulf instead.
+The Admiralty claimed that 75 ships sailing over two months could meet western supply commitments if loaded carefully but this took no account of losses and the US perforce had to reduce their ambitions and only 21 ships left the US for Iceland during May and June; some ships were sent to the Persian Gulf instead.